JamFfm/NEXTIONDisplay/README.md

 You just have to use the serial connection.
 To place a text in a text labels it is like t0.txt="your Text".
 To close sending you have to terminate like three times x0ff.

 There is the possibility to place some logic into the display.
-For example place a button on a page and program page 2 at release event.
+For example place a button on a page and write `page 2` at release event.
 The page 2 will be displayed without the help of the Raspi.

 The way to work with Nextion Displays is: